-As seen on the guidelines for electrical design, the power supply shall have a low ESR capacitor on the output to cut the current peaks and a protection diode on the input to protect the supply from spikes and polarity inversion.
+As seen in the electrical design guidelines, the power supply must have a low ESR capacitor on the output to cut the current peaks and a protection diode on the input to protect the supply from spikes and polarity inversion.
 The placement of these components is crucial for the correct operation of the circuitry.
 A misplaced component can be useless or can even decrease the power supply performances.

-- The bypass low ESR capacitor must be placed close to the LE910Cx power input pads or, if the power supply is of a switching type, it can be placed close to the inductor to cut the ripple, provided the PCB trace from the capacitor to LE910Cx is wide enough to ensure a drop-less connection even during the 2A current peaks. - The protection diode must be placed close to the input connector where the power source is drained. - The PCB traces from the input connector to the power regulator IC must be wide enough to ensure that no voltage drops occur during the 2A current peaks. - Note that this is not done in order to avoid RF power loss but to avoid voltage drops on the power line at the current peaks frequency of 216 Hz that will reflect on all the components connected to this supply (also introducing the noise floor at the burst base frequency) - For this reason, while a voltage drop of 300-400 mV may be acceptable from the RF power loss point of view, the same voltage drop may not be acceptable from the noise point of view.
-If the application does not have an audio interface but only uses the data feature of the LE910Cx, this noise is not so disturbing, and the power supply layout design can be more forgiving. - The PCB traces to LE910Cx and the bypass capacitor must be wide enough to ensure that no significant voltage drops occur when the 2A current peaks are absorbed.
+- The bypass low ESR capacitor must be placed close to the LE910Cx power input pads, or if the power supply is of a switching type, it can be placed close to the inductor to cut the ripple, as long as the PCB trace from the capacitor to LE910Cx is wide enough to ensure a drop-less connection even during the 2A current peaks. - The protection diode must be placed close to the input connector where the power source is drained. - The PCB traces from the input connector to the power regulator IC must be wide enough to ensure that no voltage drops occur during the 2A current peaks.

+Note that this is not done in order to avoid RF power loss but to avoid the voltage drops on the power line at the current peaks frequency of 216 Hz that will reflect on all the components connected to that supply (also introducing the noise floor at the burst base frequency)

+For this reason, while a voltage drop of 300-400 mV may be acceptable from the RF power loss point of view, the same voltage drop may not be acceptable from the noise point of view.
+If your application does not have an audio interface but only uses the data feature of the LE910Cx, this noise is not so disturbing, and the power supply layout design can be more forgiving.

+- The PCB traces to LE910Cx and the bypass capacitor must be wide enough to ensure that no significant voltage drops occur when the 2A current peaks are absorbed.
 This is needed for the same above-mentioned reasons.
 Try to keep these traces as short as possible. - The PCB traces connecting the switching output to the inductor and the switching diode must be kept as short as possible by placing the inductor and the diode very close to the power switching IC (only for the switching power supply).
-This is done to reduce the radiated field (noise) at the switching frequency (usually 100500 kHz). - Use a good common ground plane. - Place the power supply on the board to ensure that the high current return paths in the ground plane do not overlap any noise sensitive circuitry, such as the microphone amplifier/buffer or earphone amplifier.

-• The power supply input cables must be kept separate from noise sensitive lines, such as microphone/earphone cables.
+This is done to reduce the radiated field (noise) at the switching frequency (usually 100-500 kHz). - Use a good common ground plane. - Place the power supply on the board in a way to guarantee that the high current return paths in the ground plane do not overlap any noise sensitive circuitry, such as the microphone amplifier/buffer or earphone amplifier. - The power supply input cables must be kept separate from noise sensitive lines, such as microphone/earphone cables.

-7. ANTENNA(S)
+7. Antenna(s)

-Antenna connection and board layout design are the most important parts in the full product design, and they have a strong influence on the overall performance of the product.
+Antenna connection and board layout design are the most important parts in the full product design, and they have a strong influence on the product's overall performance.
 Read carefully and follow the requirements and guidelines for a good and proper design.